 As the first two risk factors on this list illustrate, bunions are far more common in women than in men thanks to high-heeled shoes with pointy toes.

-Since bunions are progressive, it’s a good idea to seek Dr. Levine’s help at the first signs of a problem.
-When you address your bunions in their earlier stages, Dr. Levine is often able to treat them conservatively with:
+Since bunions are progressive, it’s a good idea to seek Dr. Chau’s help at the first signs of a problem.
+When you address your bunions in their earlier stages, Dr. Chau is often able to treat them conservatively with:

-If your bunions have progressed past the point where these conservative measures can make a difference, Dr. Levine is able to solve the problem surgically.
+If your bunions have progressed past the point where these conservative measures can make a difference, Dr. Chau is able to solve the problem surgically.

-If your bunions are severe and joint instability is an issue, Dr. Levine realigns your metatarsal bone and stabilizes the joint using titanium plates for a more permanent solution.
+If your bunions are severe and joint instability is an issue, Dr. Chau realigns your metatarsal bone and stabilizes the joint using titanium plates for a more permanent solution.

-In either case, Dr. Levine is often able to perform your bunion surgery on an outpatient basis, which means you’re free to return home on the same day.
+In either case, Dr. Chau is often able to perform your bunion surgery on an outpatient basis, which means you’re free to return home on the same day.

 If you’re developing problematic bunions, call Elite Foot and Ankle to schedule a consultation or use the convenient online booking tool to set up an appointment.